GeertBoer/reset/README.md

-# reset
+# Reset

+## Welcome to the Reset respository
-This is the repo for the reset device
+This is where the code of the Reset device is to be found.